yvvarun/zomato-top-ten/README.md

 # zomato-top-ten
-Gets top 10 restaurants for different categories such as pubs, microbreweries, trending, pizzas, breakfasts, luxury dining, desserts in a city using the Zomato API v2.1
+Gets top 10 restaurants for different collections such as pubs, microbreweries, trending, pizzas, breakfasts, luxury dining, desserts in a city using the Zomato API v2.1

 ## Installation